pakking917/pak-madlib/README.md

-# 🎈 Blank app template
+# 🎈 madlib

-A simple Streamlit app template for you to modify!

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)

+Please download the text files and put in in the same directory as the python file to run it yourself

 ### How to run it on your own machine